menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 But since I'm a user of _Robolectric_ since way-back, it also means that the unit-tests will have to be re-adjust to the new API.
 <br>

-* _Note_ all code in this post is licensed under [Apache2](https://gist.github.com/menny/c45781b8d980f4a60ae3#file-license).
+* **Note:** all code in this post is licensed under [Apache2](https://gist.github.com/menny/c45781b8d980f4a60ae3#file-license).
 <br>
 <br>

-First, to make things clear, if it wasn't worth the hussle, I would not upgrade to v3, but this new version comes with a lot of nice improvements and _Robolectric_, in general, is [awesome](http://stackoverflow.com/a/18271651/1324235) beyond words.
+First, to make things clear, if it wasn't worth the hassle, I would not upgrade to v3, but this new version comes with a lot of nice improvements and _Robolectric_, in general, is [awesome](http://stackoverflow.com/a/18271651/1324235) beyond words.
 <br>

-Let's start with the basic stuff, like:
+Second, let's get to the migration guide:<br>
 # Gradle stuff #
 You no longer need the _Robolectric_ Gradle plugin.
 So just remove `classpath 'org.robolectric:robolectric-gradle-plugin'` from _build.gradle_.<br>